 The research work conducted by Beetsma, Giuliodori, De Jong and Widijanto (2013: 83-101) shows that the key mechanisms for strengthening accountability include routine accounting, auditing and reporting on a month-bymonth basis.
 The set of legislation governing local government provides for a number of mechanisms for strengthening accountability.
 The first mechanism involves separating and clarifying roles and responsibilities of mayors, executive councillors, non-executive councillors and officials.
-This separation of political and management roles is critical for good governance.
+The separation of roles is critical in the local government and is affecting good governance negatively.
 The executive mayor and executive committee are expected to provide political leadership, by proposing policies, guiding the development of budgets and performance targets, and overseeing their implementation by monitoring performance through in-year reports.
 In executing their duties, they may not use their position, privileges or confidential information for private gain or to improperly benefit another person.
-The municipal manager holds the primary legal accountability for financial management in terms of the MFMA and, together with other senior managers, is responsible for implementation and outputs.
+The municipal manager and other senior officials are responsible for financial management, implementation and outputs in terms of the MFMA.
 They have a duty to act with fidelity, honesty and integrity and in the best interests of the municipality at all times.
 Non-executive councillors, as elected representatives of the community, debate and approve the proposed policies and budgets and also oversee the performance of the municipality.
-They hold both the executive mayor or committee and the officials accountable for performance on the basis of quarterly and annual reports.
+They are also responsible for quarterly and annual reports performance.
 Ensuring fiscal discipline and the culture of accurate and prompt financial reporting is essential for sustained economic growth in developing nations such as South Africa (Buckley & Ghauri, 2012: 81-98).

 According to Calvin (2012: 49-52), public finance and resources must not be spent on plans of actions that have not been duly approved by a competent, transparent and accountable planning committee.
 All expenditures must be attached to performance management contracts in which public money is accounted for thoroughly and methodically.
 This explains why the City of Tshwane must rely on a performance monitoring and evaluation mechanism as a means of minimizing unwarranted expenditure.
 The second mechanism involves developing a performance orientation.
 The legal framework introduces requirements and processes for establishing service delivery priorities and plans.
 The aim is to ensure alignment between the plans, budgets, implementation actions and reporting to ensure proper management accountability for the achievement of service delivery targets.
-The third mechanism involves strengthening reporting and disclosure requirements.
+The third mechanism involves strengthening quarterly and annual reporting, and disclosure requirements.
 High quality and timely management information allows management to be proactive in identifying and solving problems as they arise.
-It also strengthens the separation of roles and supports a performance orientation in local government.
+This also strengthens the separation of roles and supports the performance orientation in the municipalities.
 According to Chao, Szerek, Pereira and Pauly (2010: 231-242), plans of actions approved by municipalities and local governments must be aligned with reporting.
 The South African Constitution guarantees all South Africans the right to live in municipalities in which public resources and finance are not abused or misappropriated by corrupt or inefficient officials.
-Section 153 of the South African Constitution requires that a municipality must structure and manage its administration and budgeting and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community.
+Section 153 of the South African Constitution demonstrates that a municipality must manage its resources effectively and efficiently to give priority to the basic needs of the community, and to promote the social and economic development of the entire community.